 OSU is committed to supporting health and wellness for all members of our university community.
 Tobacco, in all its forms, damages health and is highly addictive.
 The OSU Tobacco Policy Task Force is proposing a 100% tobacco-free policy to ensure that we have the healthiest campus we can.
 The proposed policy is compatible with OSU’s commitment to health, creates a healthier environment for those who are trying to quit, and it brings us in line with major public health organizations’ recommendations to fully integrate smokeless tobacco products into all tobacco control policies.

-OSU’s Tobacco Policy Taskforce is currently engaging the university community in dialogue about the proposed policy and anticipates that, if supported, the policy would be implemented on all University-owned or controlled properties in the Fall of 2018.
+OSU’s Tobacco Policy Taskforce is currently engaging the university community in dialogue about the proposed policy and anticipates that, if supported, the policy would be implemented on all University-owned or controlled properties in the Spring of 2019.

 A 100% tobacco-free OSU policy would include tobacco products such as chewing tobacco, snuff, snus and dissolvables.